Deep Teeth Cleaning

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Deschene may place antibiotic fibers in the periodontal pockets after scaling and planing.
+In some cases, Dr. Wolfenden may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Deschene to thoroughly remove plaque and tartar.
+When deep pockets between teeth and gums are present, it is difficult for Dr. Wolfenden to thoroughly remove plaque and tartar.
 Patients can seldom if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 BENEFITS OF TREATMENT